 Fraud Indicators And Warnings

 Unwanted situations or conditions that consistently contribute to fraud, waste, and abuse of resources are referred to as fraud red flags.
 When an investigator examines a company’s stock or financial statements, certain undesirable characteristics may emerge as fraud red flags contributors to fraud or circumstances that may indicate the presence of fraud.

 Every organization faces the risk of fraud, which can be internal or external.
 Internal risks arise from employees who may use their position to enrich themselves by misappropriating resources and assets belonging to their employer.
-External risks, on the other hand, are created by government officials, customers, and contractors who may seek to obtain money illegally.
+On the other hand, external risks are created by government officials, customers, and contractors who may seek to obtain money illegally.

-Cultural issues include the absence of an anti-fraud policy and culture, failure of management to implement a sound system of internal control, and/or to demonstrate commitment to it at all times.
+Cultural issues include the absence of an anti-fraud policy and culture, failure of management to implement a sound internal control system, and/or to demonstrate commitment to it at all times.

 These include lack of financial management expertise and professionalism in key accounting principles, review of judgments made in management reports and the review of significant cost estimates, history of legal or regulatory violations within the organization and/or claims alleging such violations, strained relationships within the organization between management and internal or external auditors, lack of management supervision of staff, lack of clear management control of responsibility, authorities, delegation, etc. and bonus schemes linked to ambitious targets or directly to financial results.

 Employee issues comprise of inadequate recruitment processes and absence of screening, unusually close relationships internal and external, reduction in the labor force or redundancies, employee dissatisfaction, unusual staff behavior patterns, personal financial pressures on key staff, low salary levels of key staff, poor dissemination of internal controls, employees working unsocial hours unsupervised, employees not taking annual leave requirements and unwillingness to share duties.